iptoux/kaliton/README.md

 Yes but, i may be have bugs/errors.

+## Install/Usage

+Download&install like crouton, after that you can install kali-rolling via `sudo crouton -t headless`.
+You can also use the targets **core, default**

+- start headless via `sudo startless`
+- start default via `sudo startcli`

 ## main/dev branch

 On **dev** branch i do activly push test/beta commits, so please only